Online Nurse Educator Program - MSN Degree

 Nurse educators are in demand.
-In 2006, over 100,000 qualified applicants were turned away from undergraduate nursing programs, over 3,000 qualified applicants were turned away from master’s programs and 300 qualified applicants were turned away from doctoral programs primarily due to the critical shortage of nursing faculty.
+A trend began in 2006 in which over 100,000 qualified applicants were turned away from undergraduate nursing programs, over 3,000 qualified applicants were turned away from master’s programs, and over 300 qualified applicants were turned away from doctoral programs primarily due to the critical shortage of nursing faculty.
+That trend continues today.
 In addition, many faculty members will be retiring over the next 10 years and it is imperative that we begin now to prepare nurses to fill these positions.

 Master of Science in Nursing (MSN) Degree